Ebola is scary – it’s a very serious rare disease

 Only a crazy person would warn you against visiting Rome, London or Paris because of Ebola, yet they are both closer and receive a higher volume of West African travel than typical safari destinations.

-Get a clear perspective on where the Ebola outbreak is happening.
+Get a clear perspective on where the outbreak is happening.

-Have a look at our map below for a clear, realistic perspective on where Ebola is, in relation to where you would travel to on safari.
+Have a look at our map below for a clear, realistic perspective on where outbreaks have occurred, in relation to where you would travel to on safari.